GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 To add your own translation for plugin texts, proceed as follows:

 1. `cd` to the folder where you stored the jar file of the plugin of interest.
-This file was delivered to you by Gluu staff directly.
 1. Extract the plugin's default labels (requires Java bin on your path): `jar -xf JAR_FILE labels/zk-label.properties`
 1. `cd` to `labels` folder
 1. Add the appropriate suffix to the properties file, ie. `_de` for German, `_es` for Spanish, `_ja` for Japanese, etc.